Free custom wedding timeline that you can create online in a few minutes and nobody will believe it was free!

 What is a Wedding Day Timeline?

 A wedding day timeline is a full schedule that breaks down your day from the moment you wake up to when you leave the ceremony at the end of the night.
 Timelines are important so that everyone is on the same page.
-Your timeline will include things like hair and makeup, photo times, cocktail hours, toasts, and so on.
+Your timeline will include things like hair and makeup, family portraits and photo times, parent dances, cocktail hours, toasts, and other important moments.
 It’s important to schedule ahead of time to ensure you’re not stressed out on the day of your wedding.

 A wedding planning timeline will help you create a wedding schedule.
 You will need this to ensure that everything and everyone is on time and that all your vendors are in the loop.
 For more wedding printables see how to plan a wedding.